Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 ## Before you get started

-You’ll need to download and run a version of Chain Core Developer Edition that includes the experimental Ivy Playground feature. [xxx describe]
+You’ll need to download and run a version of Chain Core Developer Edition that includes the experimental Ivy Playground feature.

+<a href="../ivy-playground/install" class="downloadBtn btn success">Install Chain Core w/ Ivy</a>

 ## Setting up